rollup/rollup/docs/configuration-options/index.md

 impure(); // <-- call will be considered as side effect free impureArrowFn(); // <-- call will be considered as side effect free
 ```

+Such an annotation is considered _valid_ if it directly precedes a function declaration or a constant variable declaration where the first declared variable is a function and is only separated from the declaration by white-space or comments.

+Invalid annotations are removed and Rollup emits a warning.
+Valid annotations remain in the code unless their declaration is removed as well

 #### treeshake.correctVarValueBeforeDeclaration